-During fiscal year 2020, investments were limited to Federal Home Loan Bank (FHLB) securities, Federal Farm Credit Bank (FFCB) securities, Federal Home Loan Mortgage Corporation (FHLMC) securities, Federal National Mortgage Association (FNMA) securities and U.S. Treasury bonds.
+During fiscal year 2022, investments were limited to U.S. Treasury notes, Federal Home Loan Bank (FHLB) securities and Federal National Mortgage Association (FNMA) securities.
 Except for nonparticipating investment contracts, investments are reported at fair value, which is based on quoted market prices.
 Nonparticipating investment contracts such as nonnegotiable certificates of deposit and repurchase agreements are reported at cost.